core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This document introduces the following two main deviations from the original OSCORE specification {{RFC8613}}.

-* An "OSCORE endpoint", as a producer/consumer of an OSCORE option, can be not only an application endpoint (i.e., an origin client or server), but also an intermediary such as a proxy.
+* An "OSCORE endpoint", as a producer/consumer of an OSCORE option, can be not only an application endpoint (i.e., an origin client or server) but also an intermediary such as a proxy.

-  Hence, OSCORE can be used between an origin client/server and a proxy, as well as between two proxies in an intermediary chain.
+  Hence, OSCORE can be used between an origin client/server and a proxy as well as between two proxies in an intermediary chain.

 * A CoAP message can be secured by multiple OSCORE protections applied in sequence.
 In such a case, the final result is a message with nested OSCORE protections.
-Hence, following a decryption, the resulting message might legitimately include an OSCORE option, and thus have in turn to be decrypted.
+Hence, following a decryption, the resulting message might legitimately include an OSCORE option and thus have in turn to be decrypted.

   The most common case is expected to consider a message protected with up to two OSCORE layers, i.e.: i) an inner layer, protecting the message end-to-end between the origin client and the origin server acting as application endpoints; and ii) an outer layer, protecting the message between a certain OSCORE endpoint and the other OSCORE endpoint adjacent in the intermediary chain.

-  However, a message can also be protected with a higher, arbitrary number of nested OSCORE layers, e.g., in scenarios relying on a longer chain of intermediaries.
-For instance, the origin client can sequentially apply multiple OSCORE layers to a request, each of which to be consumed and removed by one of the intermediaries in the chain, until the origin server is reached and it consumes the innermost OSCORE layer.
+  However, a message can also be protected with a higher, arbitrary number of nested OSCORE layers, e.g., in scenarios that rely on a longer chain of intermediaries.
+For instance, the origin client can sequentially apply multiple OSCORE layers to a request, each of which is intended to be consumed and removed by one of the intermediaries in the chain, until the origin server is reached and it consumes the innermost OSCORE layer.

   An OSCORE endpoint SHOULD define the maximum number of OSCORE layers that it is able to apply (remove) when processing an outgoing (incoming) CoAP message.
 The defined limit has to appropriately reflect the security requirements of the application.
-At the same time, such a limit is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint, and also by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.
+At the same time, such a limit is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint as well as by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.

   If its defined limit is reached when processing a CoAP message, an OSCORE endpoint MUST NOT perform any further OSCORE processing on that message.
 If the message is an outgoing request and it requires further OSCORE processing beyond the set limit, the endpoint MUST abort the message sending.
 If the message is an incoming request and it requires further OSCORE processing beyond the set limit, the endpoint MUST reply with a 4.01 (Unauthorized) error response.
 The endpoint protects such a response by applying the same OSCORE layers that it successfully removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed (see {{outgoing-responses}}).

 ## Protection of CoAP Options {#general-rules}

-Let us consider a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.
+The following considers a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context that is shares with another OSCORE endpoint X.

 As usual, the sender endpoint encrypts and integrity-protects the CoAP options included in M that are processed as Class E for OSCORE, as per {{Sections 4.1.1 and 4.1.3 of RFC8613}}.

 Per the update made by this document, the sender endpoint MUST perform the procedure defined below for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE.
 This procedure does not apply to options that are specified (also) as Class E. Depending on the outcome of this procedure, the sender endpoint processes OPT as per its original Class U or I, or instead as Class E.

-Before protecting M by using the OSCORE Security Context shared with another OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps, for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE. {{sec-option-protection-diag}} provides an overview of these steps through a state diagram.
+Before protecting M by using the OSCORE Security Context shared with the other OSCORE endpoint X and applying the i-th OSCORE layer in sequence, the sender endpoint performs the following steps for each CoAP option OPT that is included in M and is originally specified only as an outer option (Class U or I) for OSCORE. {{sec-option-protection-diag}} provides an overview of these steps through a state diagram.

 Note that the sender endpoint can assess some conditions only "to the best of its knowledge".
 This is due to the possible presence of a reverse-proxy standing for X and whose presence as reverse-proxy is, by definition, expected to be unknown to the sender endpoint.